General Bearded Dragon Care Questions

 They’re not expensive to keep (even accounting for the increase in electricity for example) although there are some initial and ongoing costs associated with bearded dragon care.
 But they’re friendly, non-aggressive to humans and make great pets.
 But there are some things you need to be aware of.
-If you’d prefer to read a book rather than lots of articles on a website, you can download our book as a PDF Bearded Dragons The Essential Guide.
-Its also available as a both paperback and on Kindle at Amazon, or as an eBook on Google Play.
+If you’d prefer to read a book rather than lots of articles on a website, you can grab our book, Bearded Dragons The Essential Guide.
+Its available as a both paperback and on Kindle at Amazon, or as an eBook on Google Play.

 How Often Should the UV Bulbs Be Changed For Bearded Dragons?

 This depends on the bulb itself and the manufacturer recommendations but the key point to note here is that you, as a human, will not be able to tell if the bulb is functioning correctly.

 The bulb is intended to provide UVB light to your bearded dragon to enable him to synthesise Vitamin D3.
 This enables them to metabolise calcium properly and prevent Metabolic Bone Disease.
 Having a properly working UV Bulb is therefore absolutely essential to bearded dragon care.